 As SASAH continues to grow we welcome the opportunity to work with future partners both close to home and farther afield.
 For further information, contact the SASAH Director at email@example.com.

-Western's Student Success Centre is the go-to resource for SASAH students for community engaged learning, leadership education programming, internship opportunities, career counselling, and global opportunities.
+Western's Careers & Experience unit is the go-to resource for SASAH students for community engaged learning, leadership education programming, internship opportunities, career counselling, and global opportunities.

 SASAH is housed in Weldon Library Rm 109 through the generous collegiality of Western Libraries.
 Our libraries, in form and function are a dynamic, continuously evolving platform for learning, discovery, research, and community engagement.
 Western Libraries’ spaces are a dynamic, intellectual and cultural milieu for the campus.
 In SASAH we welcome the opportunity for our students to participate in and benefit from this dynamic ever-evolving library learning environment.
 The Atrium in Weldon Library is also the major venue for an annual Western Performs!
 Concert series, co-organized by SASAH, the Don Wright Faculty of Music, and western Libraries.
 For this year’s program, See Concerts

 SASAH encourages its students to participate international learning experiences of all kinds, including study abroad and language acquisition, as well as internships.
 Apart from individual courses that offer students enriched international study -- French 39140 (Rwanda: Culture, Society, Reconstruction), English 4630G (Reading the City: Representations of New York City in American Literature), CS3010F/G (Study Tour to Greece), The Vindolanda Field School, among others – Western International is the main portal through which students can discover and plan these opportunities.
 Western International also orchestrates Western’s role as one of the key partners in the Undergraduate Awards (http://www.undergraduateawards.com), the capstone event for which is the UA Global Summit held in Dublin.